mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.

 ## Limitations
-- Only indexes content from the Seismic Content Enterprise edition.
+- Only content from the Seismic Content Enterprise edition will be indexed.
+- Only content that has been published will be indexed.
+Any content that has not been published in WorkSpace will not be indexed.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **Seismic Content instance URL**: To connect to your Seismic Content data, you need your organization's Seismic Content instance URL, which typically follows this format: https://&lt;your domain&gt;.seismic.com.
-- **Seismic Content account**: To connect to Seismic Content and allow Microsoft Graph Connector to update published webpages and metadata regularly, you need Seismic Content OAuth 2.0 credentials to access published content and metadata.
+- **Seismic Content account**: To connect to Seismic Content and allow Microsoft Graph Connector to update published content and metadata regularly, you need Seismic Content OAuth 2.0 credentials to access published content and metadata.

 ## Get Started